Are you looking for an easy way to add a Twitter feed to WordPress without a plugin?

 - Is it best to add a Twitter feed with or without a plugin?

-- Adding a Twitter feed to WordPress with a plugin
+- Adding a Twitter feed to WordPress With a Plugin **BEST WAY**

-The truth is, the number of plugins on your site, has almost no direct impact on its speed and performance.
+The truth is that the number of plugins on your WordPress site has almost no direct impact on its speed and performance.
 It’s the quality of the plugin that matters most of all.

 The best WordPress plugins are tested and optimized for speed.
-This means adding a Twitter feed to your site using the Custom Twitter Feed plugin from Smash Balloon won’t negatively impact your site.
+This means adding a Twitter feed to your site using the Twitter Feed Pro plugin from Smash Balloon won’t negatively impact your site.

 - Not as easy: It’s much harder to add a Twitter feed to WordPress without a plugin.
-With Custom Twitter Feeds, the best Twitter feed plugin for WordPress, you can set up your social feed with a few simple clicks.
+With Twitter Feed Pro, you can set up your social feed with a few simple clicks.

-- You may lose your embed code: Manually embedding Twitter feeds requires adding code to your site, putting you at risk of losing it.
-If you switch WordPress theme, you might forget to add the code to your sidebar again, or your new theme may not support it.
-With a plugin, you won’t have that problem, as it handles all that for you.
+- You may lose your embed code: Manually embedding Twitter feeds means adding code to your site.
+But if you switch WordPress themes, you might forget to add the code again, or your new theme may not support it.
+With Twitter Feed Pro, you won’t have that problem.

-- You miss powerful customization features: Manual Twitter embeds are limited by how much you can customize them.
-To tailor your feed to your site’s branding, you’d likely need to hire a developer.
+- You miss powerful customization features: Manual Twitter embeds are limited by how much you can customize them, and you might need to hire a developer.
 With a WordPress plugin, you’ll have a full range of easy customization options at your fingertips, no coding required.

-If you’re looking for an easier way to add a Twitter feed to WordPress, you can use Custom Twitter Feeds from Smash Balloon instead.
+Looking for an easier way to add a Twitter feed to WordPress?

-With the Custom Twitter Feeds plugin, you can easily embed Twitter content in your site, and completely tailor your feed using the following features:
+With the Twitter Feed Pro plugin, you can easily embed Twitter content in your site and completely tailor your feed using the following features:

-- Multiple unlimited Twiter feeds: Show as many feeds as you like on the same page or throughout your website without any limitations.
+- Unlimited Twitter feeds: Show as many feeds as you like on the same page or throughout your website without any limitations.

-- Multiple feed types: Display posts from users, hashtags, mentions, lists, and even advanced search terms in stunning Twitter feeds.
+- Lots of feed types: Display the latest tweets and retweets from user timelines, hashtag feeds, mention feeds, and even advanced search terms in stunning Twitter feeds.

-- Code-free customization: Control your feeds’ colors, fonts, buttons, padding, and more without writing a single line of code.
+- Code-free customization: Use this Twitter plugin’s visual customizer to control your feeds’ colors, fonts, buttons, tweet styles, padding, and more without writing a single line of code.